-In 2017, Moody's rated Volkswagen Financial Services AG, the parent company, with Prime-2 / A3 (short term / long term) with negative outlook while Standard & Poor's rated Volkswagen Financial Services AG with A-2 / BBB+ (short term / long term) and upgraded the outlook from negative to stable.
+In 2018, Moody's rated Volkswagen Financial Services AG, the parent company, with Prime-2 / A3 (short term / long term) with stable outlook while Standard & Poor's rated Volkswagen Financial Services AG with A-2 / BBB+ (short term / long term) also with a stable outlook.

-The Management Board informed the Supervisory Board in 2017 continuously on the developments regarding issuance activities and risk exposure.
+The Management Board informed the Supervisory Board in 2018 continuously on the developments regarding issuance activities and risk exposure.
 Risk limits set by the Supervisory Board were adhered to.

-During the Annual General Meeting held on 7 June 2017, BDO Audit & Assurance B.V. was reelected as independent auditors for the fiscal year 2017.
+During the Annual General Meeting held on 5 June 2018, BDO Audit & Assurance B.V. was reelected as independent auditors for the fiscal year 2018.
 The independent auditors audited the annual financial statement of FSNV and issued an unqualified audit opinion.

-Amsterdam, 6 March 2018
+Amsterdam, 21 March 2019

 Original was signed by

 Frank Fiedler, Chairman of the Supervisory Board